apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 You may connect to the Event Server with HTTP request or by using one of many **PredictionIO SDKs**.

-The following shows how one can create an event involving a single entity.
+For example, the following shows how one can create an event involving a single entity.
 Replace the value of `accessKey` by the *Access Key* generated for your App.

 <div class="tabs">